 The importance of incident management

 It’s estimated that Fortune 1000 organizations lose between $1.25bn and $2.25bn a year in application downtime.
 That may be due to service downtime, regulatory fines, or loss of customers due to dissatisfaction with the service.
 With numbers like this, it’s clear why incident management is important.

-Effective incident management processes will help ensure that IT teams can quickly and efficiently address vulnerabilities and issues, reducing their impact, getting systems and services up and running more quickly, and keeping them that way, all while communicating effortlessly with stakeholders.
+By taking effective incident management steps, IT teams can quickly address any vulnerabilities and issues.
+That way, they manage to reduce their impact, getting systems and services up and running more quickly - all while communicating effortlessly with stakeholders.

 Without these processes, organizations will suffer not just from lost revenues but reduced productivity and potential data loss and could be in breach of service level agreements.
 This will inevitably lead to unhappy customers and stakeholders, and could impact reputations, with organizations being seen as poor service providers.

 It is generally agreed that there are six stages of incident management.

 Several tools will help you to identify an incident.
 This could be through user reports, solution analysis, or even manual identification.
 The aim will be for issues to be detected before they impact users so you can communicate the problem and advise on resolution times, but this may not always be possible.
 Either way, the incident must be logged to take the necessary actions.
 And crucially, even if you’re not sure of the extent of the problem, inform users straight away of an issue under investigation.

 Categorize, prioritize and assign